MaksimZinovev/house-of-prompts/src/data/directory/AskTechExpert@2.chatmode.md

 2. Open VS Code
 3. Open Copilot chat by clicking the Copilot icon at the top
 4. In Copilot chat, at the very top, Click "Configure chat" icon (next to three dots)
-5. Click appropriate, e.g. "Configure modes" from the list
+5. Click appropriate menu item, e.g. "Configure modes" from the list
 6. Follow the prompts, .e.g click "Create new custom chat mode file", next click "prompts - chatmodes" option
 7. Enter the name, e.g., "Mentor" and press Enter
 8. Delete all content, then paste the copied prompt into the new file